Bogor Zoology Museum

-Bogor Zoology Museum is a museum located to the next of the main entrance of the Bogor Botanical Gardens in the city of Bogor, Indonesia.
+Bogor Zoology Museum (Indonesian, Museum Zoologi Bogor or Museum Zoologicum Bogoriense, often abbreviated to MZB) is a museum located next to the main entrance of the Bogor Botanical Gardens in the city of Bogor, Indonesia.
 The museum and its laboratory were founded in 1894 by government of Dutch East Indies during the colonial era.
-It contain one of the largest collection of preserved fauna specimens in Southeast Asia.
+It contain one of the largest collections of preserved fauna specimens in southeast Asia.